danjulio/lepton/ESP32/DesktopApp/readme.md

 Example files are found in the "sample_files" subdirectory here.

+### Firmware Updates
+The ```Update Firmware``` menu selection is available for cameras that support over-the-air FW updates.
+Selecting it opens a file selection dialog box.
+Open a FW binary file appropriate for the camera.

+* tCam-Mini - Open a ```tCamMini.bin``` binary file.
+* tCam - Open a ```tCam.bin``` binary file.

+An error message is displayed if the selected file is not the appropriate binary file for the connected camera.
+A warning message is displayed if the selected file has a version that is equal to or less than the version the camera is currently running.

+Once a binary file has been loaded the camera will indicate that a firmware update has been requested.
+The user must perform an action on the camera to initiate the update.

+* tCam-Mini - LED alternating green/red blinking pattern.
+Press the Wifi Reset button to initiate the update.
+* tCam - Pop-up message appears on the LCD.
+Select ```Confirm``` to initiate the udpate.

+A progress bar is displayed in a dialogue box during the firmware update.
+The camera will reboot once the firmware udpate is completed successfully.
+An error message is displayed if the update is unsuccessful.

 ### A Note about AGC
 This application is designed primarily for use with the Camera's Lepton outputting radiometric data because that data allow analysis of scene temperature, even from a stored image or video file.
 A linear transformation is performed on the data to generate a visual image.
 This image may not be as good, visually, as an image generated when the Lepton AGC is enabled so this mode is also supported for the cases where the user prefers a better image at the expense of being able to access the temperature of each pixel.
 The Spotmeter is still functional in AGC mode so the temperature at one point can still be displayed.

 Read the Flir Lepton 3.5 datasheet for a better description of AGC mode (and why Flir is clearly so proud of it...).

+### A Note about the Lepton 3.0
+Since the Lepton 3.0 does not support Radiometric data output the application suppresses all temperature related controls and displays.

 ### Fin